The falling apart. The breaking down. The return to elements. Out of the realm of recognition to simply matter. And then, to not matter at all.

 It is, moreover, its own reward.
 A beauteous simplicity, suggests philosopher Hannah Arendt:

 Although the living is subject to the ruin of the time, the process of decay is at the same time a process of crystallization, that in the depth of the sea, into which sinks and is dissolved what once was alive, some things “suffer a sea-change” and survive in new crystallized forms and shapes that remain immune to the elements, as though they waited only for the pearl diver who one day will come down to them and bring them up into the world of the living.

 I would hitch up these fragments against my ruins, hold them fast.
 I would find myself in a forest, under an oak, pressed into coal.
 Waiting for that drill bit.
-My atoms released into fires and furnaces, then somehow cleaned, into the air and part of all things.
+My self into atoms and those atoms released into fires and furnaces, then somehow cleaned, into the air and part of all things.